AD-Vega/rtl-power-fftw/doc/rtl_power_fftw.1.md

 `-p <ppm>`,  `--ppm <ppm>`
 :   Correct for the oscillator error of RTL-SDR device.
 The correction should be given in ppm.

+`-q`,  `--quiet`
+:   Limit verbosity.
+Use once for reduced verbosity, twice for an almost complete silence.

 `-r <Hz>`,  `--rate <Hz>`
 :   Sample rate of the receiver in Hz.